Norman Flowers

-Norman Keith Flowers (born March 15, 1974) is an American serial killer who killed three women by beating and strangling them in their Las Vegas apartments from March to May 2005.
-DNA left at each crime scene eventually linked him to the killings and he was arrested.
-Flowers was tried in 2008 and convicted, receiving a life sentence without parole.
-He entered an alford plea for the remaining charges in 2011 and received a two more life sentences.
+Norman Keith Flowers (born March 15, 1974) is an American serial killer who raped and strangled four women to death in their apartments in Las Vegas from 2004 to 2005.
+DNA left at each crime scene eventually linked him to the killings and he was arrested, convicted, and received three life sentences without the possibility of parole.

 Early life

 Flowers was born on March 15, 1974, and raised in a dysfunctional family in Compton, California, an area known for poverty and violence.
 He experienced physical and sexual abuse and was once abandoned.
 In 1993, Flowers was convicted of burglary, robbery, and an arson-fire that killed a dog.
-In 1999 he was convicted of the unlawful use of a deadly weapon and burglary, crimes for which he was later released for in 2003.
+In 1999, he was convicted of the unlawful use of a deadly weapon and burglary, crimes for which he was later released in 2003.

 Murders

-Over the span of 41 days in early 2005, Flowers burglarized three Las Vegas apartments and attacked the occupants, all of whom were women.
-He would then excessively beat and rape them, then afterwards strangle them to death.
-He had connections to all of his victims through his two girlfriends.
+Flowers' first victim was 28-year-old Keysha Brown, who he raped, stabbed, and strangled to death in her apartment on October 18, 2004.
+He left her body in her bathtub where it would be discovered the next day.

-In 2004, Flowers met Debra Quarles, who he formed a relationship with.
-From there he met Quarles daughter, Sheila, 18.
+After this, Flowers met Debra Quarles, who he formed a relationship with.
+From there he met Quarles' daughter, Sheila, 18.
 He fathered a boy around this same time.
-They did however break up at some point.
+They did, however, break up at some point.
 On March 24, 2005, Sheila stayed home from her job at a Starbucks, while Debra left for her job.
 Sometime during that day, Flowers let himself into the apartment and attacked Sheila in the apartment bathroom.
 He beat, raped, and strangled her to death.
 He left her body face up in the bathtub which was full of hot water.
-He then took her cell phone, bankcard, and jewelry.
+He then took her cell phone, bank card, and jewelry.
 Flowers left the apartment, and Debra found the body later that day.
 Police collected male DNA found in Sheila's vaginal area.
 In the weeks following, Flowers comforted Debra in the wake of her daughter's murder and recommended her to take counseling.
 Flowers started dating another woman, Mawusi Ragland, whom he had known since the early 1990s.

-On May 4, Flowers killed his last two victims within eight hours of one another; he burglarized the apartment belonging to Marilee Coote, 45, whom he bludgeoned, assaulted, and strangled her to death.
+On May 4, Flowers killed his last two victims within eight hours of one another; he burglarized the apartment belonging to Marilee Coote, 45, whom he bludgeoned, assaulted, and strangled to death.
 Hours later, he knocked on the door of Juanita Curry, but she failed to answer.
-A few more hours later Flowers burglarized another apartment, that of Rena Gonzalez, 25, whom he raped and strangled with a telephone cord.
+A few more hours later, Flowers burglarized another apartment, that of Rena Gonzalez, 25, whom he raped and strangled with a telephone cord.
 Later that night, Flowers attempted to kiss a woman in the same apartment complex, but she rejected his sexual advances.